-Central missions of the Department of Anesthesiology at Weill Cornell Medicine are to provide world-class anesthetic care for patients, and to train outstanding clinicians.
-Research scholars are required to meet appropriate clinical and knowledge-based standards to remain in the program through all six years.
-While it is likely that some research scholars will continue careers at Weill Cornell after the program, appointment as junior faculty during the PGY-5 and PGY-6 years does not represent an open-ended faculty appointment.
+The central missions of the Department of Anesthesiology at Weill Cornell Medicine are to provide world-class anesthetic care for patients, and to train outstanding clinicians.
+To this end, research scholars are required to meet appropriate clinical and knowledge-based standards throughout their tenure to remain in the program through all six years.
+While we are dedicated to training research scholars that will continue careers at Weill Cornell Medical College, the junior faculty appointment during the PGY-5 and PGY-6 years is not open-ended and will be renegotiated on an individual basis.

 Salary and Awards

 Salary for the PGY-1 through PGY-4 years will be at the normal rate for residents at NewYork-Presbyterian Hospital.
-Salary during the PGY-5 year will be at the normal rate awarded by the Department of Anesthesiology for clinical fellows, and may be supplemented by voluntary clinical duties on weekends.
+Salary during the PGY-5 year will be at the normal rate awarded by the Department of Anesthesiology for clinical fellows, and may be supplemented by voluntary clinical duties.
 Salary during the PGY-6 year will be at the normal rate awarded by the Department of Anesthesiology for faculty at that level of experience.

 A maximum of two scholarships can be awarded in any year.